 Matt Miles enters his eighth year as head coach of the Oregon Tech baseball team.
 During his tenure, the Owls’ baseball program won its first ever Cascade Conference Championship (2009) and recorded the school’s highest finish in the Regional Playoffs with a second place finish in 2010.

-After failing to make it into the postseason the past two years, Miles led the 2013 Oregon Tech baseball team to a berth into the NAIA West Tournament as a fifth-seed.
+Miles last postseason berth was in 2013 where the Owls entered the NAIA West Tournament as a fifth-seed.
 Tech would come up short in a bid to the NAIA College World Series, falling 4-3 to eventual champion, Concordia University, in game 1, while a 3-0 loss in game 2 to Corban eliminated the Owls.
 Tech wound up 20-36 overall and ended NAIA West play with an 11-17 record last season.

 Miles played Division I baseball at St. Mary’s College of California before transferring to Oregon Tech where he started on both the football and baseball teams.
 He was selected as a 1st team All-Conference outfielder for the Owls in 1991.

-Matt and his wife Beverley have been married 25 years and are proud parents of Braxton (21), Maddy (18), and Bryce (15).
+Matt and his wife Beverley have been married 26 years and are proud parents of Braxton, Maddy and Bryce.